I’m almost embarrassed to call this a recipe.

-If you have never seen heirloom tomatoes before and are wondering what kind of sorcery this is, well; this is basically how tomatoes used to look like before humans started messing with the genetics too much and made them the way they look today.
+If you have never seen heirloom tomatoes before and are wondering what kind of sorcery this is, well; this is basically how tomatoes used to look before humans started messing with their genetics too much and made them the way they look today.

 But hey, I’m not here to be sad.

 I am here to celebrate these extraordinarily beautiful gifts of nature.
-When the Earth blesses us with such vibrant produce, sometimes the best way to honour them is to simply let them shine.
+When the Earth blesses us with such vibrant produce, sometimes the best way to honor them is to let them shine.

-- • 4 thick slices of good-quality crusty bread (I used sourdough)
+- 4 thick slices of good-quality crusty bread I used sourdough

-- • 3-4 ripe medium tomatoes, diced (or more if smaller sized)
+- 3-4 ripe medium tomatoes, diced or more if smaller sized

-- • Handful of fresh basil, thinly shredded
+- Handful of fresh basil, thinly shredded

-- • Good quality extra-virgin
+- olive oil Good quality extra-virgin

-- • 1 tbsp. good quality balsamic vinegar (optional)
+- 1 tbsp vinegar good quality balsamic (optional)

-- • 1 clove garlic, minced
+- 1 clove garlic, minced

-- 1 clove garlic, halved (for the bread, optional)
+- 1 clove garlic, halved for the bread, optional

 - Salt & pepper

-- • Preheat the oven to 220 C
+- Preheat the oven to 220 C

-- • Combine the tomatoes, basil, vinegar, minced garlic and 3-4 tbsp. olive oil in a bowl.
+- Combine the tomatoes, basil, vinegar, minced garlic and 3-4 tbsp. olive oil in a bowl.
 Mix to combine and set aside to marinate while you prepare the bread.

-- • Brush each slice of bread liberally with olive oil on both sides.
+- Brush each slice of bread liberally with olive oil on both sides.
 Sprinkle with a pinch of salt and rub with the halved clove of garlic.
 Place on a baking sheet and toast in the oven for about 10 minutes, rotating once halfway, until lightly golden and crunchy at the edges.
 Rub with the halved clove of garlic again as soon as it comes out of the oven for an extra garlicy boost.

-- • Spoon the tomato mixture onto the toasted bread, draining of the excess juices (which you can lap up with extra slices of bread or use for an awesome salad dressing later!).
+- Spoon the tomato mixture onto the toasted bread, draining of the excess juices (which you can lap up with extra slices of bread or use for an awesome salad dressing later!).
 Drizzle with a bit more olive oil.
 Devour immediately!